$\mathcal{O}_{\alpha}$-transformation and its uncertainty principles: Introduction

 The first purpose of this paper is to establish some basic operator properties for \eqref{equation1.1} to ensure its validity and applicability.
 Specifically, in Section \ref{sec2}, we prove the $\mathcal{O}_{\alpha}$-transformation maps $ L^{1}(\mathbb{R})$ to $ C_{0}(\mathbb{R})$ via Riemann-Lebesgue's lemma and giving Parseval's identity for this transform.
-Boundedness of the operator \eqref{equation1.1} has also been pointed out by us through Hausdorff-Young inequality and Pitt's inequality.
+Boundedness of the operator \eqref{equation1.1} has also been pointed out by us through Hausdorff-Young inequality.
+Besides, we demonstrate a form of the Pitt-type inequality for $\mathcal{O}_{\alpha}$-transform.